 The PageRank algorithm models the internet with a directed graph.
 Each webpage is a node, and there is an edge from node i to node j if page i links to page j.
 Let In(i) be the websites linking to page i and let Out(i) be the websites that page i links to.
 That is, In(i) is the set of nodes with an arrow to node i, and Out(i) is the set of nodes with an arrow from node i.
-An example is illustrated in Figure 24.1.
+An example is illustrated in Figure 1.1.

-The PageRank algorithm ranks pages by how many others link to them.
-A link from a more important page counts more than one from a less important page.
-For example, in Figure 24.1 we would expect node 0 to have a very high rank because every other node links to it.
+The PageRank algorithm ranks pages based on how many other pages link to them.
+Moreover, a link from a more important page counts more than a link from a less important page.
+For example, in Figure 1.1 we would expect node 0 to have a very high rank because every other node links to it.
 Consequently, we would expect node 7 to have a fairly high rank because node 0 links to it, even though node 0 is the only node to do so.